simonvdknaap/simonvdknaap.github.io/_pages/about.md

 ---
 permalink: /
-title: "HCI portfolio website: About SvdK"
+title: "HCI portfolio website - About SvdK"
 author_profile: true
 redirect_from:
   - /about/